forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Security for Russia
-As Russia is a global power and the largest country in Europe and the world, the security of Russia is only discussed in the context of [Security of Europe and the World](#security-in-europe-and-the-world).
+As Russia is a global power and the largest country of Europe, of Asia and the world, the security of Russia is only discussed in the context of [Security of Europe and the World](#security-in-europe-and-the-world).

+### Security in Europe and the World

+* Increasing the Security by Limiting (Offensive) Military:
+  * Reducing the number of offensive weapons such as rockets (including hypersonic rockets), airplanes (especially stealth airplanes and long-range bombers) and long-range (combat)drones.
+  * Limits on exercises:
+    * the number of troupes in exercises.
+    * Limit tests and exercises involving offensive weapons.
+* redesign of security architectures and partnerships/cooperations/trust-building programs (e.g. OSZE in Europe and extending partnership for peace)